 You can think of the log levels as a way to filter the critical information about your system state and the one that is purely informative.
-The log levels can help in reducing the information noise and reduce alert fatigue.
+The log levels can help to reduce the information noise and alert fatigue.

 The History of Log Levels